Headoo/HeadooMailjetBundle/README.md

 HeadooMailjetBundle is a Symfony2 Bundle, mainly aimed at processing [MailJet API v3](http://dev.mailjet.com).

-This wrapper use a deprecated API. some documentation is available here : https://github.com/mailjet/mailjet-apiv3-php-simple You should migrate to this wrapper : https://github.com/mailjet/mailjet-apiv3-php
+This wrapper use a deprecated API.
+Some documentation is available here : https://github.com/mailjet/mailjet-apiv3-php-simple You should migrate to this wrapper : https://github.com/mailjet/mailjet-apiv3-php